A printable PDF can be found at the end of this article.

 Primary Targets and Organizational Goals

-In order to better fulfill the Mission Statement, the LWML Executive Committee creates Primary Targets (which are approved by the LWML Board of Directors) and updates them every two years.
+In order to better fulfill the Mission Statement, the LWML Board of Directors creates Primary Targets and updates them every two years.
 These Primary Targets are to be used for planning at the national, district, zone, and group level.

-Using these Primary Targets, district boards of directors evaluate and set organizational goals for the mission of the district to be utilized by zones and groups as they plan.
-Activities are planned that will make the goals become a reality.
-Take time at each executive committee or board meeting to evaluate how well the goals are being met.
+Using these Primary Targets, district leaders evaluate and set organizational goals for the mission of the district to be utilized by zones and groups as they plan.
+Activities should be planned that will make the goals become a reality.
+Take time at each leadership meeting to evaluate how well the goals are being met.

 For more information about the definition, purpose, objectives, and mission of zones, please check the Appendix, search for the LWML Handbook online at www.lwml.org, or contact your district president.